posva/unplugin-vue-router/docs/guide/extending-routes.md

 })
 ```

-As this plugin evolves, this should be used less and less and only become necessary in unique edge cases.
+As this plugin evolves, this should be used less and less and only become necessary in specific scenarios.

 One example of this is using [vite-plugin-vue-layouts](https://github.com/JohnCampionJr/vite-plugin-vue-layouts) which can only be used this way: